microbus-io/fabric/README.md

 * Run, test and debug an entire solution comprising a multitude of microservices in your [local development](./docs/tech/local-dev.md) machine
 * Observe your system with the help of [distributed tracing](./docs/blocks/distrib-tracing.md), metrics dashboards and logging

-### Adaptable Deployment Topology

-From a local development machine to a multi-region cloud deployment, `Microbus`'s [adaptable topology](./docs/blocks/topology.md) grows with your needs.
-No code changes required.

-* Deploy as a resilient modular monolith, or a multi-region cloud deployment
-* Run as a standalone executable or as individual pods on Kubernetes
-* Include one or many microservices in each executable or pod

-### Simplified OSS Tech Stack
+### Evade the Microservices Tax

 `Microbus` is powered by a small curated set of [OSS](./docs/blocks/layers.md#oss) technologies integrated to work together in unison and exposed through a [simplified API](./docs/tech/encapsulation.md) that keeps the learning curve short and operational complexity low.

 * Get up to speed quickly by virtue of a small tech stack and reasonable defaults
 * Keep the number of moving parts small and control operational complexity and cost
-* Rely on a chef's choice of best in class OSS
+* Transition from a modular monolith to microservices as your business grows

+### Adaptable Deployment Topology

+From a local development machine to a multi-region cloud deployment, `Microbus`'s [adaptable topology](./docs/blocks/topology.md) grows with your needs.
+No code change required.

+* Deploy as a resilient modular monolith, or as microservices spread across multiple cloud regions
+* Run as a standalone executable or as pods on Kubernetes
+* Include any number of microservices in each executable or pod

 ### Scalable, Resilient and Performant

-Components at all levels of `Microbus`, from individual microservices down to NATS, can be scaled horizontally.
+From individual microservices down to the messaging bus, components at all levels of `Microbus` can be scaled horizontally.
 No single points of failure or bottlenecks.

-* Serve 1000's of RPS (requests per second) per machine right out of the box
+* Serve thousands of requests per second per machine right out of the box
 * Scale your system horizontally as your requirements grow
-* Rest assured knowing that your code is running on top of a thoroughly-tested substrate
+* Place your trust in a thoroughly-tested substrate

 ### Common Runtime

 All microservices running on `Microbus` comply with the same set of rules for [unicast](./docs/blocks/unicast.md) or [multicast](./docs/blocks/multicast.md) communications, [configuration](./docs/blocks/configuration.md), observability, and more.
 This consistent behavior makes it easier to reason about the accuracy of the system, guaranteeing smooth interoperability, straightforward maintainability and verifiable stability.

+* Benefit from improved reliability with multiplexed connections, graceful shutdown, [time budgets](./docs/blocks/time-budget.md) and [acks](./docs/blocks/unicast.md)
 * Observe every detail of interaction between microservices
-* Benefit from improved reliability with multiplexed connections, graceful shutdown, [time budgets](./docs/blocks/time-budget.md) and [acks](./docs/blocks/unicast.md)
 * Centralize the configuration of all microservices

 ## 🚦 Get Started